Wisdom. Care. Hope.

 A: Some people want one meeting for some quick advice and that’s OK with us.
 Depending on the severity of the problem, counseling usually lasts anywhere from two months to two years.
 Each person and situation is different; we’ll work at your pace.
 Your dedication to the hard work of personal change is almost always the key component in the speed of the changes you want to see.
 Please know that there’s nothing magical about “the counseling hour” or the counseling process.
 You should expect to do some hard work.

 A: Most of our counselors prefer to meet once every week or two weeks.
 This will depend on your schedule, and on how many persons the counselor is seeing at the time.

 Q: Can I drop in for an appointment?

 A: Our counseling is by appointment only due to the scheduling limitations of our counselors.

 A: Imagine it like talking with a good friend who wants to help you, but please know that parts of it may be hard.
 Some conversations may be uncomfortable, and there are no “easy-buttons” for the difficulties of life.

-A: Marriage counseling can be complicated, but marriage problems can always be fixed if each person is ready to work and to hold self accountable rather than their partner.
-Each marriage counseling situation is like a fingerprint in that each is just a little different, but problems in marriage are always about human desire.
-In other words, what is it you really want?
+A: Marriage counseling is hard work, but your marriage problems can be fixed if you’re willing to work on yourself rather than your partner.
+Every marriage counseling situation is like a fingerprint in that each is different, but marriage problems always originate in the same place: human desires.
+You must be able to answer this question: “What do I really want?”
 This approach simplifies counseling and cuts through a lot of fluff.
-Working through the Three Desires Self-Assessment always brings the real problem to the surface.
+Working through the Three Desires Self-Assessment always brings the real problems to the surface.